Malicktaky/alx-system_engineering-devops/0x00-shell_basics/README.md

 6-firstdirectory: This script creates a directory named my_first_directory in the /tmp/ directory

 7-movethatfile: This script moves the file betty from /tmp/ to /tmp/my_first_directory

+8-firstdelete: This script deletes the file betty.
+	* The file betty is in /tmp/my_first_directory